-From simulations, we extract halos with mass between $7.0\times 10^{11}\,M_\odot$ and $2.7 \times 10^{12}\,M_\odot$.
-We classify halos whose mass is larger than $7.1 \times 10^{11}\,M_\odot$\,\cite{Klypin2002} \footnote{The lowest mass estimate in their work.
-In order to model the MW dark halo, they use NFW profile which is established in the CDM model.
-On the other hand, the halo density profile of the CDM model and the MDM models are similar as discussed in section \ref{sec:mf}.
-Unless the density profile significantly deviates from the NFW profile in the central region $<10\,{\rm kpc}$ (limitation of our simulations), their estimate is also valid for the MDM model halos.} and smaller than $2.7 \times 10^{12}\,M_\odot$\,\cite{Watkins2010} as candidates of the MW, and halos whose mass is larger than $7.0 \times 10^{11}\,M_\odot$\,\cite{Evans2000} and smaller than $2.1 \times 10^{12}\,M_\odot$\,\cite{Fardal2013} as candidates of Andromeda.
+From simulations, we extract halos with masses between $7.0\times 10^{11}\,M_\odot$ and $2.7 \times 10^{12}\,M_\odot$.
+We classify halos whose masses are larger than $7.1 \times 10^{11}\,M_\odot$\,\cite{Klypin2002} \footnote{The lowest mass estimated in their work.
+In order to model the MW halo, they use Navarro-Frenk-White (NFW) profile\,\cite{Navarro1996}, which is established in the CDM model.
+The halo density profiles in the CDM model and the MDM models are similar as seen in appendix \ref{sec:densityprofile}.
+Thus, their estimate is also valid for the MDM model halos.} and smaller than $2.7 \times 10^{12}\,M_\odot$\,\cite{Watkins2010} as candidates of the MW, and halos whose masses are larger than $7.0 \times 10^{11}\,M_\odot$\,\cite{Evans2000} and smaller than $2.1 \times 10^{12}\,M_\odot$\,\cite{Fardal2013} as candidates of the Andromeda galaxy.
 Within these host halos, we identify subhalos by \verb|SUBFIND| algorithm\,\cite{Springel2001} and calculate $V_{\rm max}$ from eq.\,(\ref{eq:vmax}) where the density peak is regarded as the center of subhalo.
-We only consider subhalos with $V_{\rm max} > 9\,{\rm km/s}$ so that at least 50 particles are inside of $R_{\rm max}$.
-Since the distances of the farthest satellite galaxies from the MW and Andromeda centers are $258\,{\rm kpc}$ and $279\,{\rm kpc}$, respectively, we do not include subhalos whose distance from the host is larger than $279\,{\rm kpc}$.
-We assume that the most massive subhalo, or ``background halo", corresponds to the MW or Andromeda itself.
-Thus, figure \ref{fig:cvf} does not include the ``background halo".
+We assume that the most massive subhalo, or ``background halo'', corresponds to the MW or the Andromeda galaxy itself.
+Thus, figure\,\ref{fig:cvf} does not include such a background halo.

-Our CVFs in our MDM models are consistent with the observational data as seen in the middle panel ($r_{\rm warm} = 0.25$) and in the bottom panel ($r_{\rm warm} = 0.50$) of figure \ref{fig:cvf}.
-The top panel for the CDM model clearly shows that there are at least a factor of $\sim1.5$ differences between simulations and observations at small $V_{\rm max}$.
-Blue line in the middle panel and dark-yellow, cyan, and dark-green lines in the bottom panel are close to observations at small $V_{\rm max}$.
-These halos are shown with bold lines.
-Furthermore, the overall shape of the blue line in the middle panel and dark-yellow line in the bottom panel agree with observations.
-Therefore, our MDM models can mitigate the small scale crisis.